iCashe/PursApiDocs/README.md

         //this is the main method to initiate the Purs Checkout Widget PursCheckoutWidget.init({
             url: checkoutUrl,
+            onPaymentComplete: (paymentData) => {
+                console.log('Payment completed!', paymentData);
+                const subscriptionToken = paymentData?.subscriptionToken;

-            onPaymentComplete: updateUI // updateUI is a function that you have to implement which is called when the payment is completed by the checkout widget.
-This is provided so you could update the UI accordingly.
+                updateUI(); // Update UI is a function that you have to implement which is called when the payment is completed by the checkout widget.
+			}
         });
     }
     catch (error) {